 14) Poularde or coq stuffed with chestnuts

-Another choice some families like to serve for the Christmas eve diner is a Pouularde or rooster stuffed with chestnuts.
+Another dish some families like to serve for the Christmas Eve dinner is a Poularde or rooster stuffed with chestnuts.

-A poularde is a young chicken fattened with a rich diet that delays egg production.
+A “poularde” is a French cooking term that describes a young chicken fattened with a rich diet that delays egg production.
 They are often raised in a cage and sterilized.

 15) Magret de Canard

-Some French families prefer to eat capon or turkey for their Christmas meal; others, especially in Toulouse, opt for the magret de Canard, which is a duck breast.
+Some French families prefer to eat capon or turkey for their Christmas meal; others, especially in Toulouse, opt for the magret de Canard, a duck breast.

 Magret à l’orange, served with a glass of rosé, is a classic, but there are many modern French magret de Carnard recipes to choose from.